theRealAph/ScopeLocals/README.md

 means that a value bound in a call to to `where()` has a determinate lifetime, as far as visibility via the `ExtentLocal` is concerned.
 The `Permission` object is available while the child thread is running.
-The call to `join()` at the end of the try block means that forking thread can be sure child threads can no longer be using it.
+The call to `join()` at the end of the try block ensures that child threads can no longer be using it.

 Using class StructuredExceutor to parallelise row processing means that query results returning thousands or even millions of rows can be executed in